 Remove nodes from a cluster setup

-As an RPA platform administrator, you can remove nodes from a Control Room cluster setup to replace them or upgrade them for enhanced performance.
+As an RPA platform administrator, you can remove nodes from a Control Room cluster setup to replace or update them for enhanced performance.

 Prerequisites